cyberbotics/webots-doc/reference/motion.md

 milliseconds.

 The `wbu_motion_set_time()` function allows to change the playback position in time.
-This allows the user to skip forward or backwards.
-Note that, the position time can be changed whether the motion is playing or stopped.
+This allows the user to skip forwards or backwards.
+Note that, the time position can be changed whether the motion is playing or stopped.
 The minimum value is 0 (beginning of the motion), and the maximum value is the value returned by the `wbu_motion_get_duration()` function (end of the motion).
 It is expressed in milliseconds.